Final Program as of March 28, 2019 (subject to change)

 Peter Van Peenen, Technology Consultant, Pearl TV

-KEYNOTE: Is that Real?
+CLOSING KEYNOTE: Is that Real?
 The Threat & Opportunity of Deep Fakes

 Technology has the potential to topple the truth.
-And film & television companies are now facing a new era where Deep fake images can bootleg a celebrity, news cast or even an entire movie, creating an unauthorized, artificial reality that is almost indiscernible to the untrained eye.
+And film & television companies are now facing a new era where Deep Fake images can bootleg a celebrity, news cast or even an entire movie, creating an unauthorized, artificial reality that is almost indiscernible to the untrained eye.
 How do content owners protect their talent, properties, and brands from being counterfeited in an era where the AI/graphics tools are more accessible than ever, and the distribution power is in everyone’s hands?

 Nonny de la Peña, Founder & Chief Executive Officer, Emblematic Group and Award-Winning Filmmaker & Journalist